alejones/alejones.github.io/src/content/blog/Docker Compose to Podman Quadlets.md

 #### Notes
 - Use %h instead of absolute paths like /home/username/ for portability
 - AutoUpdate=registry enables automatic image updates with podman auto-update
-- The `Pull=always` option pulls the latest image on each start

 ## Key Differences